Can I fight an 80 percent rent hike for my market-rate apartment?

 “This procedural protection is not a way to fight the increase, it's just a way to delay it,” said tenant attorney Sam Himmelstein, a founding partner at Himmelstein, McConnell, Gribben, & Joseph, now retired.

-If your market-rate apartment is not covered by the state’s new Good Cause eviction law, the landlord is permitted to increase the rent as much as they think a tenant will pay, provided they give you adequate notice.
+If your market-rate apartment is not covered by the state’s new Good Cause eviction law, the landlord is permitted to increase the rent as high as they think is appropriate for the market, provided they give you adequate notice.

 Editor’s Note: A previous version of this story ran in October 2023.
 We are presenting it again with updated information for November 2024.]